anushri-sharma/Google-IT-Support-Certificate/Course 5 -  IT Security: Defense against the digital dark arts/Module 1 - Understanding Security Threats/README.md

 **Logic bomb:** A type of Malware that's intentionally installed

-Malware: A type of malicious soware that can be used to obtain your sensitive information or delete or modify les
+**Malware:** A type of malicious soware that can be used to obtain your sensitive information or delete or modify les

-Meddler in the middle (formerly known as Man in the Middle): An aack that places the aacker in the middle of two hosts that think they're communicating directly with each other
+**Meddler in the middle (formerly known as Man in the Middle):** An attack that places the aacker in the middle of two hosts that think they're communicating directly with each other

-Password aacks: Utilize soware like password crackers that try and guess your password
+**Password attacks**: Utilize soware like password crackers that try and guess your password

-Phishing aack: It usually occurs when a malicious email is sent to a victim disguised as something legitimate
+**Phishing attack:** It usually occurs when a malicious email is sent to a victim disguised as something legitimate

-Ping ood: It sends tons of ping packets to a system.
+**Ping ood:** It sends tons of ping packets to a system.
 If a computer can't keep up with this, then it's prone to being overwhelmed and taken down

-Ransomware: A type of aack that holds your data or system hostage until you pay some sort of ransom
+Ransomware: A type of attack that holds your data or system hostage until you pay some sort of ransom

 Risk: The possibility of suering a loss in the event of an attack on the system